-Google Chrome normally updates itself in the background whenever it is closed and reopened.
-However, if you want to make sure that you have the latest update, you can do it manually.
+Google Chrome usually updates itself in the background whenever it is closed and reopened.
+However, if you want to ensure you have the latest update, you can do it manually.

-- Open Google Chrome and click on the 3 vertical dots located on the upper right corner of the browser.
-Click on “Help” and click “About Google Chrome”
+- Open Google Chrome and click on the three vertical dots in the browser’s upper right corner.
+Click on “Help” and click “About Google Chrome.”

 - If you have the latest version already, it will tell you that your Google Chrome is up to date.
-However, if there’s an available update it will inform you to restart Chrome in order for it to install the update.
+However, if there’s an available update, it will inform you to restart Chrome for it to install the update.

 - After making sure you have the latest version of Google Chrome, go to YouTube.com to confirm if the issue has been fixed.
-However, if you already have the latest update and still is having issues with YouTube, continue with the next method.
+However, if you already have the latest update and still have problems with YouTube, continue with the following method.

 Second Method – Force Close Chrome Through the Task Manager

-- Open the Task Manager by pressing the “ctrl + shift + esc” keys and look for Google Chrome.
-Once you find Chrome, click on “End Task” on the bottom right corner of the Task Manager to force close Chrome.
+- Open the Task Manager by pressing the “ctrl + shift + ESC” keys and look for Google Chrome.
+Once you find Chrome, click “End Task” on the bottom right corner of the Task Manager to force close Chrome.

-- Open Google Chrome, click on the 3 vertical dots on the upper right corner of Chrome and click “settings”
+- Open Google Chrome, click on the three vertical dots in the upper right corner of Chrome and click “settings.”

 Fourth Method – Clear the Cache and Cookies of Google Chrome

 By clearing the cache and cookies of Chrome, you are deleting all the saved data in Chrome.
-These cache and data may include those that are corrupted that may have been preventing YouTube from working in Chrome.
+This cache and data may be corrupted, preventing YouTube from working in Chrome.

-- Click the 3 vertical dots in Chrome and click “settings”
+- Click the three vertical dots in Chrome and click “settings.”

 - Restart Google Chrome and open up YouTube to check if the issue has been fixed.